-It is the view of the Province that this work group should initially prepare and submit to the negotiating committee a report dealing with the following areas, to be utilized by the negotiating committee in determining priority projects to be dealt with in the tripartite process:
+It is the view of the Province that this work group should inititially prepare and submit to the negotiating committee a report dealing with the following areas, to be utilized by the negotiating committee in determining priority projects to be dealt with in the tripartite process:

-- (1) an inventory and analysis of both existing and proposed programs, institutions, and sources of funding in this field for Metis and Non-Status Indians.
+(1) an inventory and analysis of both existing and proposed programs, institutions, and sources of funding in this field for Metis and Non-Status Indians.
 This should include a description of interested agencies and organizations and the role each plays in funding and delivery.
-It should include all programs presently targetted at and operated by Metis and Non-Status Indians.
-It should also include an examination of the effectiveness of universal programs in responding to the economic development needs of Native people; - (2) an environmental analysis of Metis and Non-Status Indian needs in the economic development area in all parts of the Province, North and South, rural and urban.
-Given the breadth of the topic, it would be useful for the working committee to deal not only with the broad picture and trends, but to treat in greater depth specific problems or areas which it feels should be accorded priority treatment by the negotiating committee; - (3) recommendations as to priority projects for immediate treatment by the working group.
-These recommendations should, as noted, be based on specific antironmental analyses, and should contain a general description of suggested institutional or program arrangements, and a proposed work plan for the detailed design which the working group proposes to next pursue.
+It should include all programs presently targetted at and operated by Metis and Non-Status Indians, but should in addition with deal the in dealing effectiveness of universal programs this population group, and government with programs and agencies which may be enlisted in addressing these issues;

+(2) an environmental analysis of Metis and Non-Status Indian needs in this area.
+Given the breadth of the topic, this portion will be of far greater use to the negotiating committee if it deals not only with the broad picture and trends, but treats in greater depth specific problems or areas which the working group feels should be accorded priority treatment by the negotiating committee;

+(3) recommendations as to priority projects for immediate treatment by the working group.
+These recommendations should, as noted, be based on specific environmental analyses, and should contain a general description of suggested institutional or program arrangements, and a proposed work plan for the detailed design which the working group proposes to next pursue.
 That work plan should identify resources required by the working group to complete its analysis and design of the program or institution, and those agencies or third parties whose involvement would be either essential or useful in either the design or implementation stages.
 The projects chosen should be measured against the following criteria:

-(i)do they respond to a pressing need; (ii)prospects of successful implementation in light of technical considerations and likely response in interested constituencies; iii)likelihood of success in ameliorating conditions in both the short and long term; (iv)funding constraints and likelihood of government capacity to fund.
+(i)do they respond to a pressing need;

+(ii)prospects of successful implementation in light of technical considerations and likely response in interested constituencies; (iii)likelihood of success in ameliorating conditions in both the short and long term; (iv)funding constraints and likelihood of government capacity to fund.

-The recommendations should include proposals directed at short and long term needs, and at rural, urban, northern and southern areas.
+The recommendations should include proposals directed at primary, secondary and adult education, and at both short and long term job creation in rural, urban and northern settings.

-In the event that the work group cannot agree on the contents of the report, it should seek further directions from the negotiating committee.
+In the event that the work group cannot agree on the contents of the report, they should seek further directions from the negotiating committee.
 The negotiating committee may issue further instructions, or request separate reports which reflect the differing points of view.